 You can make an argument that your company’s annual planning meeting is the most important thing you do all year.
 Each of your quarterly execution plans will anchor off of the decisions you make during the yearly planning meeting, and those quarterly plans are what drive the focus of your team’s weekly and daily execution.
 Plus, your Annual Plan has to move your company’s long-term strategic goals forward and be aligned to your core foundational strategy.
 Not to mention that you usually have your company’s most expensive leadership team in the room for one or two days - the cost is high and there’s a lot riding on this important business planning meeting.
-Don't worry, we have over a dozen years of experience in effective meetings, and we can help get you on the right track.
+Don't worry, we have over a dozen years of experience in strategic planning meetings, and we can help get you on the right track.

 No pressure, right?
 To make sure that you have an effective planning meeting make sure that you state the purpose of the meeting to team members several weeks prior to the annual planning session so that they can prepare for the meeting and bring up any agenda items they want to discuss.
 (Bonus Tip - Don't forget to book the conference room and announce the meeting time!)
 Don't worry we have perfected the strategic planning process needed while building over a hundred thousands plans for our customers over the last two decades, and helping them achieve their goals with Rhythm Software.